nienkeboomsma/dokugaku/README.md

 - View the most frequent unknown vocab in a particular work or in an entire series.
 - Mark words as known, ignored (within that specific work/series) or excluded (everywhere).
-- Search for a specific word or filter vocab by minimum frequency or ignored status.
+- Search for a specific word or filter vocab by minimum frequency, ignored status or JLPT level.
 - Automatically save your filters per work or series.
 <p align="center"><img alt="frequency list" src="https://github.com/user-attachments/assets/1002ad24-8197-4d37-b053-4bef28c96a7d" width="80%"/></p><br/>